 Trattoria al Forno is a table-service restaurant that offers Italian staples.
 One of the restaurant’s claims to fame is that the menu is 100% Italian, including more than two dozen Italian wines.
 We have eaten here with our children and found that large families are welcome, despite its intimate atmosphere.
 The dining room has plenty of seating and dining options for all ages.
 In fact, the mornings are definitely family-friendly, with the recent addition of the Bon Voyage Adventure Breakfast.
-This character dining opportunity features plated breakfast entrees and visits from Ariel, Prince Eric, Rapunzel, and Flynn Rider.
-Guests can book the Bon Voyage Adventure Breakfast online or call 407-WDW-DINE.
+This character dining opportunity features plated breakfast entrees and visits from Ariel, Prince Eric, Rapunzel and Flynn Rider.
+(2021 Update: Bon Voyage Adventure Breakfast is currently unavailable.)

-Check out these Boardwalk dining options from Desert Traveling Mom Karen Heffren, if you’re looking for more choices!
+Check out these BoardWalk dining options if you’re looking for more choices!

 Romantic Restaurants & Lounges

-Flying Fish Cafe is a perennial favorite among guests – and of Disney Chairman and CEO Bob Iger.
+Flying Fish Cafe is a perennial favorite among guests.
 The newly-renovated restaurant serves delicious seafood and steak options, in a festive but upscale atmosphere.
 2021 Update: This is temporarily unavailable.

 While Trattoria al Forno is mentioned above as a family-friendly restaurant, it’s also a lovely atmosphere for a date.
 Small, tucked away tables are perfect for couples.

 AbracadaBar, opened in 2016, is a touted as a “curious cocktail lounge.”
 It’s one with an incredibly detailed backstory.
 Become part of a mysterious boardwalk legend, but keep an eye on everything around you.
 It’s a lounge full of illusion… and a fantastic Tom Collins.

 Date Night Entertainment